 - Employers Liability Insurance certificate

 - Health & Safety Statement Document

 - Copy of Risk Assessment relevant to University of Surrey

 - Copy of Method Statement relevant to University of Surrey

 - Memberships of trade related associations

 To ensure that all contractors are aware of the University of Surrey site regulations all contractors working on site are required to attend an initial contractor induction training session followed by an annual refresher.

-Please consult our Health & Safety Instructions and Guidance for Contractors.
+Please consult our Health and Safety Instructions and Guidance for Contractors (PDF).

 In order to be granted access to work on site the person requesting your visit (E&FM project managers, engineers, etc) must log your visit with Reception on the contractor diary, if you have not been logged on the diary you will need to know why you have been requested to attend site and who from the university requested it, please ensure you have been advised of this before arrival.
 All visits to site should be prearranged and usually with three days' notice.